 5. Asking (Inquiring More Deeply)

-Now ask: what is it, about this whole problem, that makes this quality so...what which you have just named or pictured?
+Now ask: what is it about this whole problem, that makes this quality so...that which you have just named or pictured?
 Make sure the quality is sensed again, freshly, vividly (not just remembered from before).

 Then ask it again.
 Be with the felt sense until you feel a slight "give" or release in your body.
 This feeling of release usually indicates that a new insight or understanding has arisen.
 Often a deep breath will indicate that the felt sense that has emerged has been fully heard.

 Receive whatever intuitively comes (or does not come) in a friendly way.
 Stay with this sense of inner relief for a while, even if it is only a slight release.
 Whatever comes, this is only one shift; there will be others.
 Linger for a few moments in this inner shift.

 You may not always feel a body-shift, but may notice you simply feel emotionally better from paying attention to yourself.
 The main aim is to spend time sensing into an unclear holistic body-sense for a dedicated period of time.